Summer in England and the UK: What to expect

 When the clocks change in March, the English get very excited.
 It signals the end of the long, dark winter.
 By the time mid-summer arrives, England has long daylight hours, with the sun rising before 5am and setting after 9pm in some parts of the country.

 People gather in parks and beer gardens, by rivers and lakes and enjoy being outside.
-But always pack a sweater – just because it’s light for a long time does not mean it’s warm into the evening – or even all day!
+But always pack a sweater—just because it’s light for longer does not mean it’s warm into the evening, or even all day!

 Crowds

-Summer is peak tourist season in England – and Great Britain as a whole welcomes over 40 million tourists every year.
-Add to overseas visitors the British tourists who explore the island during school holidays, from July to September, and you should expect popular tourist destinations to be busy.
+Summer is peak tourist season in England—and Great Britain as a whole welcomes over 40 million tourists every year.
+Add to overseas visitors the British tourists who explore their island during school holidays, from July to September, and you should expect popular tourist destinations to be busy.

 Festivals